m0l3X/Terra0XX/README.md

 # Cheat commands
-Every command in this mod starts with a '/' symbol.
-List of added cheat commands with their description:
+Every command in this mod starts with a '/' symbol. **Cheat commands only work in multiplayer!!** (will be fixed) List of added cheat commands with their description:
 - /ut (alias: /usetime) {integer} - Change UseTime of a handheld item
 - /ua (alias: /useanimation) {integer} - Change animation time of a handheld item